Documentation

 Written to ~/.claude/projects/-home-xeeva-claude-<name>/memory/, outside the project directory.
 Claude reads these automatically at the start of each session.

-An index file that points to the other memory files:
+• MEMORY.md: An index file that points to the other memory files

-Contains your role, experience level, interaction preferences, and working style.
-Seeded from your Genesis personalisation.md so that every generated project inherits your preferences.
+• user-profile.md: Your role, experience level, interaction preferences, and working style.
+Seeded from your Genesis personalisation.md

-Contains project-specific context: name, purpose, stack, key integrations, creation date, and any architectural decisions made during planning.
+• project-context.md: Project name, purpose, stack, key integrations, creation date, and architectural decisions

-Test framework configuration and a sample test that verifies the project runs.
-The sample test is intentionally simple; it exists to confirm the test infrastructure works.
+• Test setup: Framework configuration and a sample test that verifies the project runs

 Documentation

-Project documentation with the project name, purpose, setup instructions, and usage guide.
+• docs/README.md: Project name, purpose, setup instructions, and usage guide

-A high-level architecture document describing the project’s structure, key components, data flow, and design decisions.
+• docs/architecture.md: High-level architecture describing the project's structure, key components, data flow, and design decisions

 .gitignore